saddleback-computer-science-club/saddleback-computer-science-club.github.io/content/contributing/collaboration.md

     *Looks over files andd decides that everything is complete.*

-2. *Creates pull request on GitHub to be reviewed.*
+2. *Create pull request on GitHub to be reviewed.*

 ## Other Git Tips

 - It's worth mentioning again and again, run `git pull` very often.

 - Suppose you started making changes on your local main branch, forgetting  to create or switch to the new `feature` branch.
 You certainly don't want to lose those changes, so the simplest way to fix this is by running `git stash` then creating/switching to the branch by following the [how to section](#how-to) and finally running `git stash pop`.

+- To see a list of changes in your working tree, run `git status` or `git status -v` for a more verbose (detailed) view of these changes

+- To view all branches present on your local repository run `git branch`